-3.7.2.
+3.5.2.
 Granularity of Cross-Datacenter and Geo-Redundant Handover / Failover

-Typical management buzzwords like DR = Disaster Recovery or CDP = Continuous Data Protection are neglecting the granularity of the data units to be protected by replication, and the ability for quick service20 handover due to maintenance reasons such as power supply maintenance.
-The following table explains some differences when granularity aspects like replication at physical volume (PV) aka physical disk level versus logical volume (LV) resp filesystem level are taken into account:
+Typical management buzzwords like DR = Disaster Recovery or CDP = Continuous Data Protection are neglecting the granularity of the data units to be protected by replication, and the

 ^aThere could be arguments that Football's background migrations might be too slow or might take too long for certain use cases.
 Notice that BigCluster also needs data migration during operations, e.g. upon replacement of physical disks.
 When the FlexibleSharding model (see section FlexibleSharding) is combined with Football, it provides practically the same timescale and flexibility than BigCluster.